Relative ideals in homological categories, with an application to MV-algebras: Relative U -ideals

 \underline{$K$ is faithful.} Indeed, let us consider two morphisms $\phi,\phi'\colon (f,s)\to (f',s')$ between points over $I$, and suppose $K(\phi)=\psi=K(\phi')$.
 The situation is represented by the diagram below:

-Recall that, since $\sA$ is semi-abelian and hence protomodular, by \cite[Lemma 3.1.22]{BB} the pair $(i,U(s))$ is jointly strongly epic.
+Recall that, since $\sA$ is homological and hence protomodular, by \cite[Lemma 3.1.22]{BB} the pair $(i,U(s))$ is jointly strongly epic.
 We prove that $U(\phi)$ and $U(\phi')$ are equal by precomposing them with the pair $(i,U(s))$.
 Indeed, by hypothesis,

 Furthermore, since $I$ is initial,

 and therefore

 Hence $U(\phi)=U(\phi')$, and by the faithfulness of $U$, we conclude $\phi=\phi'$.